Electricians insurance

 • When should I get electricians’ insurance?

-There is no telling when disaster will strike, so it’s important to have your insurance in place from the outset when you start working as a self-employed electrician.
+There is no telling when disaster will strike, so it’s important to have your electrician insurance in place from the outset when you start working as a self-employed electrician.

 • How do I make a claim?